-The amount of a prescriptive incentive cannot exceed 100% of the cost of the project.
-Project costs may include the labor necessary to install the measure, and costs related with the disposal of the removed equipment.
-Internal labor costs may not be included in the total project cost.
-The Customer is responsible for providing enough documentation to validate the measure costs.
-Manufacturer, vendor, distributor, trade ally or contractor provided incentives (credits, deductions, refunds, etc.) must be subtracted from the total installation costs.
+The amount of a prescriptive incentive cannot exceed 100% of the cost for purchasing and installing energy efficiency measures.
+Project costs may include the labor necessary to implement the measure (internal labor costs cannot be included) and costs associated with disposal of removed equipment.
+The customer is responsible for providing sufficient documentation to validate the project costs.
+Manufacturer, vendor, distributor, Trade Ally or contractor provided incentives (credits, deductions, refunds, etc.) must be subtracted from the total installation costs.